survivejs/react-book/manuscript/04_webpack_and_react.md

 `App` will work as an entry point to our application.
 Later on it will orchestrate logic etc.

+W> If you are used to `React.createClass()`, it is important to note that ES6 based class approach **doesn't** support autobinding behavior.
+See the end of this chapter for more information.

 We also need to define that `Note` component:

 **app/components/Note.jsx**